tsgates/arch-wiki-markdown/wiki/Xmodmap.md

 6. AltGr+Shift+Key

-Not all keysyms have to be set, but if you want to assign a latter keysym without assigning earlier ones set them to NoSymbol.
+Not all keysyms have to be set, but if you want to assign a latter keysym without assigning earlier ones, set them to NoSymbol.

-You can check which keymap corresponds to a key on your keyboard with xev.
+You can check which keycode corresponds to a key on your keyboard with the xev utility, see Extra Keyboard Keys#In Xorg for details.

-Tip:There are predefined descriptive keycodes that make mapping additional keys easier (e.g. XF86AudioMute, XF86Mail).
-Those keycodes can be found in: /usr/include/X11/XF86keysym.h
+Tip:There are predefined descriptive keysyms for multimedia keys, e.g.
+XF86AudioMute or XF86Mail.
+These keysyms can be found in /usr/include/X11/XF86keysym.h.
+Many multimedia programs are designed to work with these keysyms out-of-the-box, without the need to configure any third-party application.

 Custom table
 ------------

-You can create your own map and store it in your home directory (i.e.
+You can create your own map and store it in a configuration file in your home directory (i.e. ~/.Xmodmap):
-~/.Xmodmap).
-Print the current keymap table into a configuration file:

     xmodmap -pke > ~/.Xmodmap